phalcon-orphanage/docs/en/controllers.md

 }
 ```

 Assuming that you have code that sets the status code and content type for the response in the `afterDispatch` or `afterExecuteRoute` events, you can always return directly the data.
 Phalcon will set that as the returned payload.
-This is particularly usefull when writing APIs.
+This is particularly useful when writing APIs.

 ```php
 <?php